UniExeterRSE/intro-version-control/_episodes/02_motivation.md

   of files as they are saved and are more geared to recovery from e.g. accidental deletion or modification.
 It is almost certain they won't give you an organised 'chunking up' of the evolution of a file.
-For example, perhaps you are fixing a bug and end up saving ten times while you modify your code and re-run it to see if you've fixed it.
-It's not very helpful to have a history of all these tiny changes: it just makes finding a 'proper' previous version of the code more difficult.
+For example, perhaps you are fixing a bug and end up taking a day to fix it, saving the file dozens of times while you try to fix it.
+This will likely lead to lots of small revisions to files that are ultimately unhelpful and make finding a meaningful previous version of the code more difficult.
 Besides this, the log of versions of the file(s) probably won't have any helpful description to help you understand the content of each version — you'll likely only get a timestamp giving when the file was last modified.
 With a version control